 - Idiot Ball: The incredibly violent suspect at the police station somehow fails to be restrained by three or four officers.
 Captain Churchman exacerbates the situation by kicking the perp, enraging him.

-- Improbable Weapon User: One of the kids is not beaten by a metal baseball bat, but impaled by it.
+- Improbable Use of a Weapon: One of the kids is not beaten by a metal baseball bat, but impaled by it.
 Huh?

 - Large Ham: Shawn Levy as Jim Batten.
 Adam West.